Dobatymo/desktop-search/readme.md

 ## Todo
 - search comments (with select natural language)
 - add more tokenizers
+- index files in archives like zip files

 ## Optional dependencies
 - `pip install future-fstrings` to handle files which specify `coding: future_fstrings`